 If you are interested in working collaboratively with your former partner to reach a solution contact Sharon Montgomery on 01707 329333.

-Sometimes if the social services department of your local authority becomes concerned that your child (or children), is not being looked after properly or is out of control it may think about asking a court if your child should be taken into care.
+Sometimes if the social services department of your local authority becomes concerned that your child (or children), is not being cared for, or is out of control it may think about asking a court if your child should be taken into care.

-You should receive a 'letter before proceedings' from your local authority explaining why they think your child is not being looked after properly and inviting you to a meeting to talk about the way you look after your child.
+You should receive a 'letter before proceedings' from your local authority explaining why they have concerns about your child and inviting you to a meeting to talk about the way you look after them.
 If you do not follow the instructions in this letter, you may have to go to court and your child could be taken into care.

 Domestic abuse means threats, violence or abuse between people who have a relationship with each other or who have had a relationship in the past.
 Often it starts gradually, perhaps by controlling behaviour, name-calling or threats.
 It usually gets worse.